teamed/teamed.io/pages/faq.md

 **How do you use oDesk/Upwork/Elance?**

 We often work through oDesk, but we don't use their time tracking system at all.
-We are using them only as a payment processor, to distribute payments.
+We use them only as a payment processor, to distribute payments.
 You should **not** report your time there.
 We send payments ourselves once you complete a task.
 Remember, we don't pay for time, but only for results (see [&sect;5](/policy.html#5)).